 C++, PHP, and other programming languages are examples of common programming languages.
 Based on the project specs and requirements, developers will select the appropriate programming code.

 Building software isn't the end of the process.

 It must now be thoroughly tested to ensure that there are no issues and that the end-user experience is not harmed in any way.
 Developers will go over their software with a fine-tooth comb during the testing stage, identifying any flaws or defects that need to be recorded, corrected, and retested.

 It's critical that the program meets the quality requirements outlined in the SRS document.C++, PHP, and other programming languages are examples of common programming languages.
 Based on the project specs and requirements, developers will select the appropriate programming code.

 The general design for the app will come together after testing.
 Developer efforts will integrate different modules or designs into the core source code, frequently by employing training environments to find additional faults or defects of the seven steps in the planning phase of the system development life cycle.

 The information system will finally be built and incorporated into its environment.
-After clearing this stage, the programme is considered market-ready and may be distributed to any end-user.
+After clearing this stage, the program is considered market-ready and may be distributed to any end user.

 The SDLC does not end when the software is released to the public.
-Developers must now enter maintenance mode and begin practising any procedures necessary to address issues identified by end users.
+Developers must now enter maintenance mode and begin practicing any procedures necessary to address issues identified by end users.